What Travel Policy Does Your Company Need?

 Even best practices won’t be effective if there isn’t awareness.
 Therefore, it is very important to create a user-friendly and accessible policy.
 Putting the policy at the employee’s fingertips through their hand-held devices is a great way to do so.
 Other ways include the use of company leaderboards that keep track of savings, the display of a travel monitoring system, creating an interactive employee ‘travel blog’ to share tips & tricks, or by simply holding meetings every several months with your most frequent travelers and adjust the policy if need be.
 Not only do these ways make employees (more) aware of the policy and more engaged, it also shows that management values its employees’ opinion which helps building a positive corporate culture.

 Companies that do it well

-Great examples of companies where the above and more have taken into account are the American multinational technology company Google LLC, the Denmark-based pharmaceutical firm Novo Nordisk and Austin, Texas-based engineering technology firm National Instruments.
+Great examples of companies where the above and more have taken into account are the American multinational technology company Google, the Denmark-based pharmaceutical firm Novo Nordisk and Austin, Texas-based engineering technology firm National Instruments.